Mixed motives and linear forms in the Catalan constant: The motivic setting and notation

 \section{The motivic setting and notation}

 Throughout the paper, we work in a suitable category $\mathbf{MM}(F)$ of mixed motives over a field $F\subset\C$ (specifically, we need $F=\Q$ and occasionally $F=\Q(i)$).
-To be concrete, we can take this to be the Tannakian category of Nori motives over $F$ \cite{HM17}, or the category of mixed absolute Hodge motives over $F$ as in \cite[\S 6.3]{HM17} and \cite{Hub95} (note that these versions of the theory include motives of non-smooth varieties as well as motives for relative (co)homology).
-What we precisely need about $\mathbf{MM}(F)$ is the following: the neutral Tannakian property over $\Q$, existence of functorial dual objects $H^n(X,Z)$ and $H_n(X,Z)$ for relative (co)homology of pairs $(X,Z)$ where $X$ is a variety over $F$ and $Z$ is a closed subvariety of $X$, existence of the Betti and de Rham realization functors (both covariant, with values in vector spaces over $\Q$ and $F$) and a comparison isomorphism between the complexification of the two functors, the weight filtration and the Hodge realization functor, all of this well-behaved to the extent unconditionally known for the two concrete settings of Nori and absolute Hodge.
+To be concrete, we can take this to be the Tannakian category of Nori motives over $F$ with rational coefficients \cite{HM17}, or the category of mixed absolute Hodge motives over $F$ as in \cite[\S 6.3]{HM17} and \cite{Hub95} (note that these versions of the theory include motives of non-smooth varieties as well as motives for relative (co)homology).
+What we precisely need about $\mathbf{MM}(F)$ is the following: the neutral Tannakian property over $\Q$ (in particular, our category of motives is one with rational coefficients); existence of functorial dual objects $H^n(X,Z)$ and $H_n(X,Z)$ for relative (co)homology of pairs $(X,Z)$ where $X$ is a variety over $F$ and $Z$ is a closed subvariety of $X$; existence of the Betti and de Rham realization functors, which are respectively fiber functors with values in vector spaces over $\Q$ and $F$; the period comparison isomorphism between the complexification of the Betti and de Rham realization functors; the motivic weight filtration; and the Hodge realization functor (with values in rational mixed Hodge structures).
+All of this is assumed to be well-behaved to the extent unconditionally known for the two concrete settings of Nori and absolute Hodge.
+In particular, all the realization functors above are assumed to be conservative (recall that our category of motives has coefficients in $\Q$).
 We also need existence of the Mayer-Vietoris long exact sequence (for an open covering $X=U\cup V$ of a variety $X$), as well as the relative (co)homology and the Gysin long exact sequences (the former for pairs $(X,Z)$ as previously described, and the latter for triples $(X,Z,A)$ where $X$ is a smooth variety over $F$, $Z$ is a closed subvariety of $X$, and $A$ is a smooth closed subvariety of $X$).
 An excellent reference for almost all of the above in the settings of absolute Hodge and Nori is \cite{HM17}.
-Existence of the aforementioned long exact sequences in the setting of Nori motives is probably well-known to some experts.
+Existence of the aforementioned long exact sequences in the setting of Nori motives (which also implies the existence of these exact sequences in the absolute Hodge setting) is probably well-known to some experts.
 For a reference, we refer the reader to \cite{FJ}, where the statements are proved in the more general setting of the authors' exponential motives.
+By \S 5.1 of \cite{FJ}, taking the potential function to be zero, one recovers the desired statements for Nori motives from those for exponential motives.